Ladder Leagues

 How a cycle ranks each division, picks who moves up and down, and transfers them between tiers.

-A cycle is one round of the season between movements.
-When enough games have been played, the organizer triggers a cycle and the ladder reshuffles: strong players rise, struggling players drop, and every division gets a little more competitive.
+When the organizer triggers a cycle, the ladder reshuffles: strong players rise, struggling players drop, and every division gets a little more competitive.

 What happens in a cycle